timothyshull/programming_notes/designing_data_intensive_applications.md

 ### Describing performance
 - once load parameters have been defined
-    - how is system performance affected when a load parameter is increased but system resources stak the same?
+    - how is system performance affected when a load parameter is increased but system resources stay the same?
     - how to keep system performance constant when increasing a load parameter (i.e. which resources need to be scaled to maintain performance in the face of load)?
 - throughput -> number of records/transactions/requests that can be processed per second